fatihdincereng/SuperTrades_RestApi/README.md

 ## Installation
 > You need to open a database named super_trades in Mysql Database.

-> Add your database information
+> Add the database details in the .env.db extension.

 ![image](https://user-images.githubusercontent.com/88143919/220453979-8391d5dc-2e8e-47e8-a5ee-5e46f1959ac2.png)

 > npm install